Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Too little amniotic fluid can cause health problems in your baby or be a sign of an underlying condition.
-These conditions could affect your baby’s development or cause complications during labor and delivery.
+Too little amniotic fluid can cause health issues in the fetus or be a sign of an underlying problem in the pregnancy.
+These conditions could affect fetal development or cause complications during labor and delivery.

-Low amniotic fluid affects about 4% of people who are pregnant.
-It’s most common in the last three months of pregnancy.
-This rate rises to about 12% in people who are past their due date because amniotic fluid levels decrease after 40 weeks of pregnancy.
+Low amniotic fluid affects about 4% of women during pregnancy.
+It’s most common in the last three months of pregnancy (third trimester).
+This rate rises to about 12% if you go past your due date because amniotic fluid levels tend to decline to low levels past that point.

-How much amniotic fluid do I have during pregnancy?
+How much amniotic fluid should I have during pregnancy?

 It depends on how many weeks pregnant you are.
 You begin making amniotic fluid about 12 days after conception.
+Early in pregnancy, the amniotic fluid comes from the placenta.
+Starting at around 15 weeks, the amniotic fluid is pee from the fetus.
 The amount of amniotic fluid you produce increases until its peak at 36 weeks of pregnancy.
-After that, your levels of amniotic fluid start decreasing.
+After that, your levels of amniotic fluid start slowly decreasing.
+The amount of fluid in your uterus at any time will fluctuate as the fetus drinks the fluid and produces more pee.

 Symptoms and Causes